 The Migrateful chef family now represents over 25 different countries.
 Find out more about our chefs and the stories that brought them to the UK.

 Online or face to face, join a small group in learning delicious and authentic recipes from around the world.
-A great way to improve your cooking skills whilst self-isolating during the coronavirus pandemic.
+A great way to improve your cooking skills and feel connected with other.

 Migrateful’s cookery classes help support migrants and refugees struggling to rebuild their lives.